 A net zero water building closes the water system loop by returning water to the original water source.
 The original water source is considered fresh surface water and groundwater sources that are within the same local watershed or aquifer as the building's supply water.
-Investigate opportunities for on-site wastewater treatment systems such as septic systems or small packaged systems if the building is located within the same watershed or aquifer as the original water source.
-Land area, permitting requirements, and environmental effects should be used in determining if treated wastewater on-site is possible for an existing building.
-Treated wastewater can also be reclaimed as an alternative water source and reused within the building.
+For instance, recharging water to the original source can be accomplished through an on-site septic system (if the building is located within the same watershed or aquifer as the original water source) or wastewater treatment system that discharges treated wastewater to the original water source.
+Treated wastewater can also be reclaimed as an alternative water source and reused within the building with proper sanitary and regulatory controls.
+Wastewater treatment must meet local and federal requirements.17